jrfnl/Debug-Bar-Constants/readme.txt

 == Installation ==

 1. Install Debug Bar if not already installed (http://wordpress.org/extend/plugins/debug-bar/)
 1. Extract the .zip file for this plugin and upload its contents to the `/wp-content/plugins/` directory.
-Alternately, you can install directly from the Plugin directory within your WordPress Install.
+Alternatively, you can install directly from the Plugin directory within your WordPress Install.
 1. Activate the plugin through the "Plugins" menu in WordPress.

 Don't use this plugin on a live site.
 This plugin is **only** for development purpose.